June 2023 – wildflowers in the Meadow

-Things are starting to progress now with the playing field scheme and residents visiting the park will now see that the new fitness trail equipment has been erected by the zip wire at the top of the field.
+Things are starting to progress now with the recreation ground scheme and residents visiting the park will now see that the new fitness trail equipment has been erected by the zip wire at the top of the field.

 This all-weather equipment includes parallel bars, steps ups and chin lifts all suitable for children over 12 years old, teenagers and adults.

 The equipment is set on safety matting so the whole area is safe from falls.